 Both Cummingston Park & Tenhave Woods are nature areas that are over 20 acres in size and are heavily wooded with lined trails.
 They are open daily to the public from dawn to dusk.
 Dogs are not allowed inside either nature area.
 To learn more about why dogs are not allowed in these parks, please link on to "Why Dogs Are Not Allowed In Our Nature Parks".
 Wearing boots while in the parks is recommended during the winter and spring months.
 Using insect repellant and dressing appropriately is advised from late spring through the end of summer.

-To learn more about the parks, please come to our naturalist led nature walks.
+To learn more about these parks firsthand, please come to our naturalist led nature walks.
 To find out when & where they are scheduled, link on to "Nature Walks".
 Park locations can be found by linking on to "Park Locations" and from that page, there are links to trail maps of the two nature parks.

-The following Nature Society board of director positions (volunteer) are open:
+The following Nature Society board of director position (volunteer) is open:

 Membership.
 There are 4 types of membership.
 General is free, Associate cost $5/yr, Supporting is $10/year and a Patron membership is $50/yr.
 Please see "Membership" link for more information.

 The Nature Society has a Facebook page.
 Please check us out & become a fan.
-Feel free to add nature related items & photos to our Wall.
+Feel free to add nature related items & photos to our pagel.